kaleabnega/Lysine-Lactylation-Sites-Prediction/README.md

 - The original cloned baseline is retained in `baselines/PCBert-Kla-original/`.
 - `experiment-1/structure_aware_kla/` contains earlier exploratory work and is not required for the current token-gated benchmark experiments.
-- Research documents and local prompt files are intentionally ignored by git.